edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 title: Log Delivery Service
 ---

-When requests for your content enter the CDN, the requests are logged based on configurations.
-The Log Delivery Service allows you to configure and manage your log files.
+Log Delivery Service (LDS) collects log data from CDN services and delivers it to a destination of your choice.
+It seamlessly integrates with platforms like Amazon S3, Google Cloud Storage, Hydrolix, Edgio Origin Storage, and others.
+LDS offers valuable insights into CDN performance and your traffic patterns.

 <Callout type="info">Log field names, delimiters, date and time format, file name, and directory structure adhere to W3C/ISO standards.</Callout>